The model theory of Commutative Near Vector Spaces: Preliminaries

 Totally transcendental theories are very well understood, and carry a good notion of dimension.
 We introduce Morley rank and state some properties of Morley rank in totally transcendental theories.
-The reader is referred to \cite{pillaystablelecturenotes} for more details.
+The reader is referred to \cite{pillaystablelecturenotes} for more details (see also Section 2.5 in \cite{Hodges} for the definition of an elementary extension).